Six Games, One Super Saturday of Basketball Action on Tap at Tippin Gym

 HOW THEY GOT HERE: Karns City fell to Clarion-Limestone, 47-43, in the D9 Class 3A semifinals; Ridgway dropped a 41-35 decision to Otto-Eldred in the semifinals.

 THE SKINNY: Karns City junior point guard Taite Beighley leads a talented group of Gremlins at 14.6 points per game.
-He’s also averaging 4.6 assists and 2.3 steals. … Senior forward Micah Rupp has been the X-factor, averaging 11.1 points, 8.3 rebounds, 2.5 steals and 3.3 blocks per game for Karns City. … Sophomore Shane Peters has been a key sixth-man for the Gremlins, averaging 9.8 points and 6.5 rebounds off the bench. … Senior Jacob Callihan has also been an unsung hero for KC, averaging 9.5 points and 6.5 boards. … Ridgway, known for its deliberate play and focus on defense, is led by Aaron Sorg, who is averaging 14 ppg. … Jack Benninger is putting up around 10 ppg. … The Elkers average just 42 points per game as a team and have given up a mere 33 points per night.
+He’s also averaging 4.6 assists and 2.3 steals. … Senior forward Micah Rupp has been the X-factor, averaging 11.1 points, 8.3 rebounds, 2.5 steals, and 3.3 blocks per game for Karns City. … Sophomore Shane Peters has been a key sixth-man for the Gremlins, averaging 9.8 points and 6.5 rebounds off the bench. … Senior Jacob Callihan has also been an unsung hero for KC, averaging 9.5 points and 6.5 boards. … Ridgway, known for its deliberate play and focus on defense, is led by Aaron Sorg, who is averaging 14 ppg. … Jack Benninger is putting up around 10 ppg. … The Elkers average just 42 points per game as a team and have given up a mere 33 points per night. ..
+The winner moves on to the PIAA playoffs.
+Loser has its season end.

 (Karns City sophomore guards Brooklynn Taylor, left, and Chloe Fritch)